BloombergGraphics/covid-vaccine-tracker-data/README.md

 * Canada: National figures are calculated as the sum of province and territory level data, rather than directly reported.
 * Russia: Only reports the number of people who have received at least one dose; it doesn’t break down the total number of doses administered, which would be higher.
 * U.K.: National figures are calculated as the sum of country-level data, rather than directly reported.
 Crown dependencies and British Overseas Territories are excluded from U.K.’s total.
-* U.S.: National figures are calculated as the sum of states, the District of Columbia, territories, federal agencies and the Pacific Island nations that are covered by the U.S. vaccination drive (Marshall Islands, Micronesia, Palau), rather than directly reported.
+* U.S.: Prior to Feb.
+20, national figures are calculated as the sum of states, the District of Columbia, territories, federal agencies and the Pacific Island nations that are covered by the U.S. vaccination drive (Marshall Islands, Micronesia, Palau).
+Starting Feb.
+20, the number reported by the CDC is used.